-Within the Financial Strategic Plan, the University had anticipated a small financial deficit in 2002/2003 and is on course to secure an improvement in future years' performance.
-The University therefore remains in a position of financial stability and strives to increase its reserves to underpin the current financial strategy.
+Within the Financial Strategic Plan, the University had anticipated a small financial surplus in 2003/2004 and a significant improvement against this forecast was secured.
+The University remains in a position of financial stability and strives to increase its reserves to underpin the current financial strategy.
 This can only be achieved through the efforts of all University staff and the University Court wishes to thank them for their continued efforts.

 Miss C Asher OBE

 Chairman of Court

-16 December 2003
+30 November 2004